 Meadow Hay

-Meadow hay is made from long grass, seeds and flowers from a meadow.
-Meadow hay is great to encourage foraging behaviour in guinea pigs but can contain more calcium than other hays as well as other plants that guinea pigs may not like.
+Meadow hay is made from long grass, seeds, and flowers from a meadow.
+Meadow hay is great to encourage foraging behaviour in guinea pigs, but can contain more calcium than other hays, as well as other plants that guinea pigs may not like.

 As such, it's a tasty option to feed as a treat or to mix with other types of hay, but best to be avoided for daily feeding.